 The same troubleshooting strategies applied toward DC circuits also hold for AC, although AC can certainly be more difficult to work with due to phase angles which aren’t registered by a handheld multimeter.

-Power is another subject altogether, and will be covered in its own chapter in this book.
-Because power in a reactive circuit is both absorbed and released—not just dissipated as it is with resistors—its mathematical handling requires a more direct application of trigonometry to solve.
+Power is another subject altogether and will be covered in its own chapter in this book.
+Because the power in a reactive circuit is both absorbed and released—not just dissipated as it is with resistors—its mathematical handling requires a more direct application of trigonometry to solve.

-When faced with analyzing an AC circuit, the first step in analysis is to convert all resistor, inductor, and capacitor component values into impedances (Z), based on the frequency of the power source.
-After that, proceed with the same steps and strategies learned for analyzing DC circuits, using the “new” form of Ohm’s Law: E=IZ; I=E/Z; and Z=E/I
+When faced with analyzing an AC circuit, the first step in the analysis is to convert all resistor, inductor, and capacitor component values into impedances (Z), based on the frequency of the power source.
+After, proceed with the same steps and strategies learned for analyzing DC circuits, using the new form of Ohm’s Law: E=IZ; I=E/Z; and Z=E/I